iricigor/InstallModuleFromGit/README.md

 # Install Git Module

-This PowerShell module will be help you to easily instal PowerShell modules directly from Azure DevOps (aka VSTS) or GitHub.
+:bowtie: This PowerShell module will be help you to easily instal PowerShell modules directly from Azure DevOps (aka VSTS) or GitHub.
 All you need to know is a URL of the git repository and the module will take care of everything else.

 ## Prerequisites

-* **git** - Git must be installed and available on path.
+* :exclamation: **git** - Git must be installed and available on path.
 If you don't have it, you can get it for example from [git-scm.com](https://git-scm.com/downloads).

 ## Installation